1. Register as a provider

 Students commute to the University frequently, so location and proximity to public transport are important information to include in your listing.

 The requirement for the varying types of accommodation differs depending on the student.
-Typically, share accommodation is preferred as it is one of the cheaper options available.
+Often, shared accommodation is preferred as it is one of the cheaper options available.
 Some students prefer to stay alone and to them the prospect of a 1-bedroom or a studio will be preferable.
 There are also international students who prefer full board or homestay options as they see it as a chance to absorb Australian culture and to improve their command of the English language.
 Keep these factors in mind when filling in the information required on the Off-Campus Housing Database.